MagicEnvision/portfolio/README.md

-# This is a showcase of my skills and talents that Ive learned over the years.
-My first OFFICAL programming portfolio.
+This will be the epic joourny of my full stack portfolio using reactjs